kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 - Part 3 - branch `ch15`: It covers chapter 15 (Supporting Embedded Content)
 - Part 4 - branch `ch16`: to 16 (Reusing Previous Computation)

-Part 4 is really hard to implement.
-Wrong put reusable state the the browser will be terrible shape.
-Imagine minesweeper game.
+The part 4 is really hard to implement.
+If I put wrong reusable state then the browser will be terrible shape.
+I imagine like playing minesweeper game.

 Second, I create a Swift project for web browser engine.
 I called it `ToyStack`.